vikashvverma/ImageLooper/README.md

 Extract ImageLooper.zip and go to `ImageLooper` directory.

-If Node is installed the install `http-server' and type `http-server -p 9000`.
+If Node is installed the install `http-server` and type `http-server -p 9000`.
 This will start a static server on port `9000`.
 Now navigate to `http://localhost:9000/` or `http://127.0.0.1:9000/` in your favorite browser.

 For other server type `http://localhost:[PORT]/` or `http://127.0.0.1:[PORT]/` in you favorite browser.